alam-ora/oracle-pgx/analyze-zippelin/content.md

 The in-memory analyst provides an interpreter implementation for Apache Zeppelin.
 This lab sets up a zeppelin notebook environment to connect to the in-memory analyst and runs queries to analyze the retail graph created earlier.

+Estimated Lab Time : 30 minutes

+### Objectives

+- Analyze the graph using Apache Zeppelin and the interpreter provided by the Graph server

 ## **STEP 1**: Setup Zeppelin in a Docker Container

 Running Apache Zeppelin on Docker is a great way to get started with Zeppelin.
 Follow the steps below to provision the Zeppelin docker container in the lab VM.